George Blair MA, FIP, UKCP

 People sometimes ask, "What kind of people do you see?"
 The best answer I have arrived at so far is: "People like you and me."

-I am particularly interested in creativity and the meaning of depression, boredom and apathy.
+I am particularly interested in creativity and the meaning of depression, boredom and apathy and sexual issues.

 My main focus is to understand at depth what is the nature of the unconscious communications that occur between the two parties to a therapy relationship.

-I have been in a monthly Tavistock group over a period of four years where much emphasis is laid on the relationship between difficult childhood and ingrained destructive attitudes and behaviour in the adult.
+I have been in a monthly Tavistock group over a period of four years up until 2013 where much emphasis is laid on the relationship between difficult childhood and ingrained destructive attitudes and behaviour in the adult.